Does My Albany Basement Need Them?

-A finished basement can be one of the simplest ways to add more space to your home.
-It can be an ideal area for another bedroom, a family room or a playroom.
+A finished basement can be one of the simplest ways to add more space to your Albany home.
+It can be an an ideal area for bedrooms, a family room or a playroom.

-As you get ready for your basement remodeling project, take into account that you may need to add larger windows.
-Egress windows, also known as basement windows, are large openings that provide an escape route in an emergency.
-They can also add natural light and make your basement feel more inviting.
+As you get ready for your basement remodeling project, take into account that you may need to put in wider windows.
+Egress windows are large openings that provide an escape route in an emergency.
+They can also add more natural light and make your basement feel more welcoming.

-Windows in Older Basements May Be Too Small
+Basement Windows in Older Homes May Be Too Small

-Building codes require a basement window’s opening to be a certain size.
-This allows for a quick exit in an emergency.
+Building codes mandate the size of basement windows.
+This allows for a speedy exit in an emergency.